sky321/nextpi/README.md

 - optional use nc-restore.sh to restore your data
 	- reboot
 	- cleanup backupdata, data/appdata, data/update dir
+	- start nextcloud webpage to update if needed
 - optional use nc-datadir.sh to move data to a different dir
 	- cleanup db entries
 	- reboot